resizes/blog/blog/2025-09-24-static-code-analysis/index.md

 ---

 ## Starting Small and Staying Realistic
 Rolling out all these practices at once can feel like a lot — especially for smaller teams.
 But security doesn’t have to be all or nothing.
 It’s better to **start small and grow steadily**.
 Begin with the areas that matter most: core repos, key dependencies, or code that handles sensitive data.
 From there, add more automation and rules as your team gets comfortable.

 Education is just as important as tooling.
 Developers should understand what scan results mean and how to act on them.
 Over time, these habits turn security from something “extra” into something **everyone naturally does**.

-Small steps add up.
-Every new scan, every fixed issue, every improved dependency — they all make your software, and your team, stronger.
+As your setup matures, it helps to define which checks are **mandatory** and which are **recommended**.
+For instance, secret scanning and dependency analysis might be non-negotiable in all projects, while SAST could start as “recommended” until coverage improves.
+This distinction sets clear expectations — security isn’t about blocking progress, but about managing risk with context.

+Over time, these habits don’t just make your software safer — they build trust.
+Each secure release reinforces your team’s reliability and your company’s reputation. **Security becomes part of your brand, not just your build.**